a-outs/GunrockBot/readme.md

 enables or disables the specified module

 `modwhitelist [mod name] [channel id]`
-If a channel id is provided, commands from the module specified will be restricted to the specified channel.
-If a channel id is not specified, commands will not be restricted.
+If a channel id is provided, commands from the module given will be restricted to the specified channel.
+If no channel id is given, commands will be unrestricted.

 `listmods`
 lists all mods and whether or not they are enabled or disabled